 I refer to this as the Selective Pair Programming Catch-22

 On the surface I would agree with the idea that teams shouldn’t be required to pair on 100% of their work.
-However, my view of how much teams should pair, and the view of developers who have not mastered pair programming, is very different.
-I would consider pairing time somewhere around 80% or more for a team where a vast majority of the work would get paired on.
-For a team that is just learning these practices, I would expect something much higher and closer to 100% until they master the practice.
+However, my view of how much teams should pair, and the view of developers who have not mastered pair programming, is often quite different.
+I would recommend pairing (or other collaborative techniques) used for a majority of the work.
+For a team that is just learning these practices, I would expect them pairing nearly all of the time until they master the practice.

 The teams I’ve observed who claim to selectively pair program tend to pair significantly less than this.
 Pairing on the day-to-day work is a rare occurrence.
 It is certainly not the level of collaboration I would expect from a modern, agile software team.
 These teams end up missing the many benefits that come from pair programming and team collaboration.